FOSSEE/st-scripts/using_plot_interactively/script.rst

 {{{ Show Objective Slide }}}

+At the end of this tutorial, you will be able to,

+   1. Create simple plots of mathematical functions.
+   #.
+Use the Figure window to study plots better.

 ..
 R2

 In this tutorial we will learn how to plot using the plot command and how to use the user interface of plot figure.